panrus/Peppermint/README.md

   //set the slideContainer height as a ratio of it's width
   slideHeightRatio: undefined,

+  //set showMultiple to true if you want to preserve the slide size.
+  //In this mode, Peppermint will resize the slider to fit as many complete slides on as possible.
+  //Can be useful for responsive designs.
+  showMultiple: undefined,

   //Callback function, called if the user swipes, but the slide change isn't triggered.
   //Receives the touch end / mouse up event as a parameter.
   //This can be used to handle cases where the user wanted to touch / click the slide without swiping.